-So yes, you’ve guessed it, just ahead of a locked-down long weekend, we’ve compiled some of the best Jewish Hulu shows and movies for you to stream.
+So yes, you’ve guessed it, just in time for the weekend, we’ve compiled some of the best Jewish Hulu shows and movies for you to stream.

-This new FX/Hulu show stars Jewish rapper Dave Burd, AKA Lil Dicky — and if you’re guessing at the origin of the monicker, you are correct (and it’s a subject that comes up a lot).
-The show premiered in March 2020 is a total smash; it has already been renewed for a second season.
-It’s also very, very Jewish, featuring the comedian’s Jewish parents and so many Semitic references.
-While it is not for the squeamish, it’s a unique, funny, and delightfully musical show that deserves all its success.
+This new FX/Hulu show stars Jewish rapper Dave Burd, aka Lil Dicky — and if you’re guessing at the origin of the monicker, you are correct (and it’s a subject that comes up a lot).
+The show that premiered in March 2020 is a total smash.
+It’s also very, very Jewish, featuring the comedian’s Jewish parents and so many Semitic references including a bar mitzvah.
+While it is not for the squeamish, it’s a unique, funny and delightfully musical show that deserves all its success.

 Pamela Adlon stars as a divorced Jewish mom of three daughters in this wonderfully human and smart show that gets at the pains and the joys of single parenting.
-As Rwrote for Kveller, “for moms going out of their minds right now with quarantine fatigue, you couldn’t ask for a better form of entertainment than Better Things.”
-Agreed!
+Adlon is Jewish IRL and in the show, and the show has borscht and bar mitzvahs and a batceñera (that’s a bat mitzvah/quinceañera mashup).
+It’s just so, so good.
+A must-watch, for sure.

-Can you believe it’s been over a year since Broad City ended its five-season run?
+Can you believe it’s been three years since Broad City ended its five-season run?
 We miss Abbi (Jacobson) and Ilana (Glazer), and we especially miss Susie Essman as Ilana’s delightful Jewish mom in this lovely, sexy, empowering stoner comedy that is now a classic.

-This show about a mom pretending she is younger than she is to get a job in the publishing industry is a distracting, colorful binge!
-It’s also full of Jewish moments, as well as a diverse set of Jewish personalities.
+This show about a mom pretending to be in her 20s to get a job in the publishing industry is a distracting, colorful binge!
+It’s also full of Jewish moments as well as a diverse set of Jewish personalities.
 “It’s refreshing to see such diverse Jewish characters get significant screen time on an otherwise ‘unaffiliated’ show: the Orthodox lesbian, the stereotypical overachieving Jewish med student, the jappy ‘pansexual’ you feel like you know,” writes Haley Longman.

 The show about the fight to ratify the ERA (Equal Rights Amendment) is about some seriously amazing Jewish women we all need to remember: Gloria Steinem, Bella Abzug, and Betty Freidan, as well as lawyer and film producer Brenda Feigen.
 It’s marvelously acted and impeccably made.

-Juda is an Israeli vampire show that is 100 percent worth watching.
+“Juda” is an Israeli vampire show that is 100% worth watching.
 Starring Israeli comedian Tzion Baruch as Juda, a petty criminal turned vampire, it’s the Jewish supernatural show we’ve all been dreaming of.